IgorKrajc00/javaJourney/README.md

 # Welcome to my random_repo!

 #### this is my ***second ever*** readme file
+this repository serves the purpouse of showcasing my initial programs that i wrote as i learned Java language.

 - ### first_steps -  examples of my Java journey
     - **hello.java** - a simple 'Hello World' program